Kleinman Center Receives $30 Million Gift

 “Outstanding faculty enable Penn to drive energy solutions," said President Gutmann.
 “In addition to supporting innovative programming, this gift will enable Penn to hire new faculty who specialize in energy policy.
 Through their scholarship, these faculty will influence today's critical energy policy decisions.
 Through their teaching, they will help develop tomorrow’s energy policy leaders.”

-"Our alumni are profoundly invested in the future of the University, and we have seen the depth of their generosity these past few weeks," said Frederick Steiner (MRP'77, MA'86, PhD'86), Dean and Paley Professor at the Stuart Weitzman School of Design, where the Kleinman Center is housed.
+"Our alumni are profoundly invested in the future of the University, and we have seen the depth of their generosity these past few weeks," said Frederick Steiner (MRP'77, MA'86, PhD'86), Dean and Paley Professor at the Weitzman School, where the Kleinman Center is housed.
 The School was named last month in recognition of Mr. Weitzman’s (W'63) lifetime commitment to and support of Penn.
 "This new gift to the Kleinman Center ensures its place among the nation's premier energy policy research centers."

 The multi-faceted nature of energy policy leads the Kleinman Center to collaborate with many schools and disciplines at Penn, including law, design, business, arts and sciences, and engineering.
 In the years to come, the Center plans to expand the programming it already offers faculty and students across campus.